midani-47/High-Performance-Computing/README.md

 - **Parallel Processing**: Utilizes MPI to distribute workload across multiple processors
 - **Scalable Architecture**: Supports configurable number of worker processes
 - **File-Based Queues**: Works with local JSON files for transaction data and prediction results
+- **Integration with Assignment 3**: Compatible with the queue service from Assignment 3
 - **Web UI**: Provides a simple web interface for monitoring and testing
 - **Fault Tolerance**: Handles errors gracefully and continues processing available transactions
 - **Configurable**: Number of processors and other parameters are configurable through environment variables